Campaign History of the 151e Régiment d'Infanterie - I

 No contact with the enemy had been made and the regiment will bivouac where it is for the night, sleeping on their arms.

 The next day the 151 will again go into battle.
-Its total effective is 3,250 men lead by only 25 officers (less than half the number it had going into the Battle of the Frontiers).
+In theory, its total effective should be 3,250 men.
+This presumes the scores of reservists who had dropped out of ranks in the brutal retreat marches had returned to the ranks.
+Whatever the precise number, it’s known that they were lead by only 25 officers (less than half the number it had going into the Battle of the Frontiers).

 Map showing the retreat route of the 151 RI from 1-5 September 1914.